Treap: Bulk operations

 Here, split is presumed to return two trees: one holding the keys less than its input key, one holding the greater keys.
 (The algorithm is non-destructive, but an in-place destructive version exists as well.)

 The algorithm for intersection is similar, but requires the join helper routine.
-The complexity of each of union, intersection and difference is O(m log n/m) for treaps of sizes m and n, with m ≤ n.
+The complexity of each of union, intersection and difference is O(m log (n/m + 1)) for treaps of sizes m and n, with m ≤ n.
 Moreover, since the recursive calls to union are independent of each other, they can be executed in parallel.

-Split and Union call Join but do not deal with the balancing criteria of treaps directly, such an implementation is usually called the "join-based" implementation.

-Note that if hash values of keys are used as priorities and structurally equal nodes are merged already at construction, then each merged node will be a unique representation of a set of keys.
-Provided that there can only be one simultaneous root node representing a given set of keys, two sets can be tested for equality by pointer comparison, which is constant in time.

-This technique can be used to enhance the merge algorithms to perform fast also when the difference between two sets is small.
-If input sets are equal, the union and intersection functions could break immediately returning one of the input sets as result, while the difference function should return the empty set.

-Let d be the size of the symmetric difference.
-The modified merge algorithms will then also be bounded by O(d log n/d).